manelpuig/rUBot_mecanum_ws/Documentation/01_rUBot_mecanum_setup.md

 - Verify on ssh/settings the user as "ubuntu"
 - specify the password as "ubuntu1234"

 >Note: When you connect to another rUBot from the same computer, you will have to regenerate the KEYS.
-In a new cmd on your PC, type:
+In a new cmd on your PC, type the instuction and you will be able to connect with VScode:
 ````shell
 ssh-keygen -R 10.42.0.1
 ````